stokito/kankun-json/README.md

 ## Contributing

-If you'd like to contribute to the development of kankun-json, please review the [guidelines for contributing](https://github.com/homedash/kankun-json/blob/master/CONTRIBUTING.md).
+If you'd like to contribute to the development of kankun-json, please review the [guidelines for contributing](./CONTRIBUTING.md).

+## Authors
+This project is based on Konstantin Dondoshanskiy's `relay.cgi` script.